Greece–Poland relations: World War II

+Post-war period

 In 1946, Greece entered into a civil war which saw over 14,000 Greeks migrate and find refuge in Poland after the communists in Greece were defeated in 1949.
 The Greeks settled predominantly in the Polish cities and towns of Zgorzelec, Wrocław, Bielawa, Bielsko-Biała, Dzierżoniów, Gdynia, Jelenia Góra, Katowice, Kraków (in the Nowa Huta district), Legnica, Lubań, Niemcza, Szczecin, Świdnica, Wałbrzych and Warsaw.

+A cultural and scientific cooperation treaty was signed between Greece and Poland in Athens in 1976, and a double tax avoidance agreement was signed in Athens in 1987.

+A new friendship and cooperation treaty was signed in 1998.

 In 1981, Greece joined the European Union.
 Poland joined the union in 2004.
 Since Polish ascension into the union, over 20,000 Poles have migrated to Greece for employment, however, since the Greek government-debt crisis beginning in 2009, many Poles have returned and many Greeks have migrated to Poland in search of employment.

 A Polish military contingent participated in a NATO mission to assist Greece in ensuring security during the 2004 Summer Olympics.

+In May 2019, the Greek Ministry of Culture and Sports approved the establishment of the Polish Archaeological Institute in Athens.

 In February 2021, the Sejm (Polish parliament) adopted by acclamation a resolution commemorating the 200th anniversary of the Greek War of Independence, after which Greece regained its sovereignty.

 In August 2021, Poland sent a group of 143 firefighters and 46 vehicles to Greece to help extinguish the 2021 Greece wildfires.
 During the operation, Polish firefighters saved the town of Vilia from the fire.

+In July 2023, Poland sent 149 firefighters and 49 vehicles to help extinguish the 2023 Greece wildfires, and even have secured Athens from any wildfire that might reach it.